-Room and board at University of West Georgia is $10,584 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,050.
+Housing and campus dining at University of West Georgia is $10,584 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining facilities.
+Students who live off campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $4,671.

 |Room and Board||$10,584|

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.